DNS Georouting is the ability to send clients to a specific country and/or server based on geographical data. This allows:

-In addition to georouting, GSLB.me also supports proximity balancing, where targets are selected based on their vicinity to the requesting client.
+In addition to DNS georouting, GSLB.me also supports proximity balancing, where targets are selected based on their vicinity to the requesting client.